Chart Color Schemes

 Healy ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Healy's population was found to be less diverse culturally, with 87.4% being citizens, 83.4% born in Australia, and 90.7% speaking English only at home.
-Christianity was the predominant religion, comprising 56.3%, compared to 52.2% across Rest of Qld.
-The top three ancestry groups were Australian (30.9%), English (21.9%) which was lower than the regional average of 29.6%, and Australian Aboriginal (9.8%) which was substantially higher than the regional average of 3.9%.
+Healy's cultural diversity was found to be below average, with 87.4% of its population being citizens, 83.4% born in Australia, and 90.7% speaking English only at home.
+Christianity is the main religion in Healy, comprising 56.3% of people, compared to 52.2% across Regional Qld.
+The top three ancestry groups are Australian (30.9%), English (21.9%), and Australian Aboriginal (9.8%).

 Frequently Asked Questions - Diversity